CommonGateway/CoreBundle/docs/classes/Service/EavService.md

 public deleteAllObjects (\Entity|null $entity)
 ```

-Removes all object entities from the database (should obviously not be used in production).
+Removes all object entities from the database (should obviusly not be used in production).

 **Parameters**

 * `(\Entity|null) $entity`
-: An optional entity to remove all the objects from
+: An optionall entity to remove all the objects from

 **Return Values**

-`int`
+`bool`

-> The amount of objects deleted.
+> True is succesfull or false otherwise

 <hr />